vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

     - Check if your email providers have the ability to pass SPF on a subdomain on behalf of your primary domain; passing SPF on a subdomain is still DMARC compliant (assuming your DMARC policy uses the default `aspf=r` tag for SPF relaxed mode).
     - Use an [SPF macro](https://vand3rlinden.com/post/handle-your-spf-record/#use-an-spf-macro-to-restrict-a-third-party-service-to-send-from-a-specific-address) to limit a third-party service to sending from a specific address, since services like Salesforce are most often limited to sending from a single email address, such as `invoices@yourdomain.com`.

-> **NOTE**: SPF always checks the exact domain of the P1 sender.
-So, if you send from a subdomain, the receiving mail server looks for an SPF record on the subdomain and does not fall back to the rootdomain.

 ### Set up a wildcard SPF hardfail record for unconfigured subdomains
 Even if your root domain already uses an SPF softfail/hardfail policy, and your [DMARC policy](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#dmarc) is set to reject for both the root domain (`p`) and subdomains (`sp`), adding a wildcard SPF hardfail record for all unconfigured subdomains still adds value to protect your outbound email authentication for your domain (P1 sender domain).
 Attackers often target unconfigured subdomains, and some receiving mail servers may still evaluate only SPF (P1 sender domain).
 This creates a gap that attackers could exploit by sending email from an unconfigured subdomain, even when your DMARC subdomain policy (`sp`) is set to reject.